Strategies to Control Your Diabetes

 2. Get the Right Care

-You and your doctor will work out a treatment plan to fit your needs.
+You and your doctor will make treatment plan to fit your needs.
 It could include:

 Medicines.
-Whether you need them to help treat your diabetes depends on things like your:
+Whether you need them to treat your diabetes depends on things like your:

 - Blood sugar levels